-The best moisturizers to use during monsoon are oil based instead of water based.
-An oil based moisturizer will create a thick, protective layer that will lock the moisture for longer periods especially when the humidity levels are low.
+The best moisturizers to use during monsoon are oil-based instead of water-based.
+An oil-based moisturizer will create a thick, protective layer that will lock the moisture for longer periods especially when the humidity levels are low.
 Remember to opt for oils like avocado oil, almond oil, primrose oil when using one for the face.
-You can also use aloe vera on face.
+You can also use aloe vera on your face.

 Pro-tip: Moisturizers with Shea butter work deeper and moisturize for longer.